e-camargo/ElkStack-Project-HW13/README.md

 ### Description of the Topology

 The main purpose of this network is to expose a load-balanced and monitored instance of DVWA, the D*mn Vulnerable Web Application.

-Load balancing ensures that the application will be highly AVAILABLE, in addition to restricting TRAFFIC to the network.

-Balancing traffic protects a network against distributed denial-of-service (DDoS) attacks ensuring one of the three components of the C.I.A Triad: Availability.
+Load balancing ensures that the application will be highly available, in addition to restricting traffic to the network.
+Furthermore, it protects a network against distributed denial-of-service (DDoS) attacks, ensuring one of the three components of the C.I.A Triad: Availability.

-A "jump box" permits segmentation between administrative functions of the network; with the use of SSH Key Pair Authentication, the "jump box" secures and limits administrative authentication to the network.
+A "jump box" permits segmentation between administrative functions of the network.
+And with the use of SSH Key Pair Authentication, the "jump box" secures and limits administrative authentication to the network.

-Integrating an ELK server allows users to easily monitor the vulnerable VMs for changes to the LOGS and SYSTEM METRICS.
+An ELK Stack implementation facilitates log analysis and application and system performance analytics:

--- Metricbeat collects metrics on the Operating System and running services (e.g., CPU (docker, system, etc.), Memory, HTTP traffic, etc.).
+-- Metricbeat collects metrics on the Operating System and running services (e.g., CPU, Memory, HTTP traffic, etc.).
 -- Filebeat is an agent that serves as a log aggregator that in this network ingests logs to Elasticsearch.

 The configuration details of each machine may be found below.